By Jean-Pierre Matte, Director of Fibre Deployment

-We tend to describe the performance of an Internet connection in terms of bandwidth.
-While it’s absolutely true that a connection with a larger bandwidth will transmit more information per second, if we look at the Mbps and Gbps as the only indicator of how fast your Internet will be, we’re missing a huge part of the picture.
+When it comes to describing how fast an Internet connection is, bandwidth and data transfer rates, in megabits per second (Mbps) and gigabits per second (Gbps), are the most commonly used measurements.
+However, these metrics don’t tell the whole story about how fast your Internet will be.
 Your Internet connection is essentially your connection to your Internet Service Provider’s (ISP) network, and there are several things about an ISP’s network that can affect your perceived bandwidth.

 A little refresher how the Internet works…